Don Blankenship: Upper Big Branch explosion

 In August 2018, Blankenship for Senate released a statement outlining a finding of the Department of Justice's Office of Professional Responsibility (DOJ-OPR) which had investigated Booth Goodwin and Steve Ruby, the prosecuting attorneys in Blankenship's federal trial.
 The DOJ-OPR found that both prosecutors were responsible for "recklessly" disregarding their discovery obligations, though the errors were not found to be deliberate.
 The conviction was upheld on appeal.

 Groundwater

 Blankenship has been accused of withholding knowledge of pollution.
-According to court papers read by Geoff Goodell at Rolling Stone, groundwater pollution from coal slurry injection by Massey Energy was contaminating wells around his home.
-Blankenship had a water line built to his home from a nearby town.
+According to court papers, groundwater pollution from coal slurry injection by Massey Energy was contaminating wells around the home of Blakenship and his neighbors.
+Blankenship had a clean water line built to his own home from a nearby town.
 According to the accusation, Blankenship did not offer to provide uncontaminated water to any of his neighbors, and failed to inform them of any problem.